Three strokes over par rating of a particular tee box hole are called a triple bogey. The term 3 strokes over par are also known as a triple bogey.

 Remember that when your ball is stuck in a danger zone, your chances of safely hitting a good score are very less.
 So, you can take an extra stroke to make the ball land in a safer zone rather than risking your score.

 Think About Your Shot

-Before you take the first shot, analyze the setting so you can know about the possible trouble that you might encounter.
+Before taking the first shot, analyze the setting so you can know about the possible trouble you might encounter.

 After analyzing, if you realize that the safer tee shot is risky, you must look for other options.
 If you can avoid a bad first, second or third shot, you must do it.